Crissium/SilverDict/README.md

 - [ ] Add support for Babylon BGL glossary format (help wanted!)
 - [ ] Add support for StarDict format (help wanted!)
 - [ ] Add support for ABBYY Lingvo DSL format (help wanted!)
-- [ ] Rewrite the MDict reader class
+- [X] Rewrite the MDict reader class
 - [ ] Reorganise APIs
 - [X] Ignore diacritics when searching
 - [X] Ignore case when searching
 - [ ] GoldenDict-like morphology support (walks -> walk) and spelling check (fuzzy-search, that is, malarky -> malady, Malaya, malarkey, Malay, Mala, Maalox, Malcolm)

 StarDict and DSL dictionaries use [`dictzip`](https://github.com/cheusov/dictd) (`.dz`) to compress text files, allowing random access and on-the-fly decompression.
 Unfortunately, the inner workings of dictzip involving bitwise operations are not well understood.
 As for BGL, its organisation is completely opaque to me.

-This project uses the [Python MDict library](https://bitbucket.org/xwang/mdict-analysis/src/master/) developed by Xiaoqiang Wang.
-It is not designed for lookups, though, so I should have adapted it specifically for this project instead of directly using it as a base reader.

 Morphology dictionaries would require the user to specify the language, so we may need to add a new 'language(s)' field to the dictionary metadata.